naatula/healthylog/README.md

 - ¯\\_(ツ)_/¯

 ## Todo
-- The database structure is not ideal.
-I'm probably going to refactor it later
 - On reporting page, fetch old values for custom dates and tell the user if a report on that specific day already exists
-- Ability to change password
+- Ability to change email and password